ajl2718/toast/README.md

 This repo contains jupyter notebooks and utils functions for scraping different websites.

+## Requirements

+The usual Python packages from making HTTP requests and parsing data:

+- requests
+- lxml
+- pandas

 ## GP Scraper
 For scraping the locations of general practice locations in Victoria